eventhero/api-docs/source/index.html.md

 # Authentication

+To publish registration data to an EventHero event, each event requires its own API Access Key.
-To authenticate API requests, event organizers (customers of EventHero) need to create an access key for an event and communicate the access key to developers accessing API.
+Event organizers (customers of EventHero) need to create an access key for an event and communicate the access key to developers accessing API.
 Access keys are event specific, and perform dual function: authentication of the caller of the API, and authorization of the caller to access a particular event.

 Access key needs to be passed in the HTTP Authorization header using Bearer scheme: `Authorization: Bearer <ACCESS_KEY>`